Lackadaisy (film): Web series

+Noting the success of the short film's viewership and reputation, Trotman promised that there would be more Lackadaisy material, making the former considered a pilot episode.
+On July 25, Following the short film's success, a crowdfunding campaign for an animated web series began on the BackerKit platform, and a teaser for the show's first season was released to YouTube.
+Donations for the BackerKit campaign included tips, the first two Lackadaisy volumes, Rocky and Mordecai plushes, enamel pin sets, a custom art board drawing, associate producer credit, and animated cameo cat, with the latter two being for the animated web series.
+The goal for the campaign was to reach $1 million from donations to fund a full five-episode first season, which was achieved within a week.

-Following the short's success, a crowdfunding campaign for an animated web series began on the BackerKit platform in late July 2023, and a teaser for the show's first season was released to YouTube.
-The series reached its $1,000,000 goal a week into the campaign, with enough money to fund a full 5-episode first season.
-By the end of the campaign in late August 2023, Iron Circus had received $2,008,728 from over 16,000 backers, resulting in the addition of 3 mini-episodes, as well as Blu-ray sets containing the first season, as well as the pilot/short film.
-The series is currently in production; on October 10, 2025, it was announced that Glitch Productions will be co-producing the series with Iron Circus, and Olan Rogers joining as development executive.
+By the end of the campaign in late August 2023, Iron Circus had received $2,008,728 from over 16,000 backers, resulting in the commission of three mini-episodes, plushes of the entire Lackadaisy primary cast, and Blu-ray sets containing the first season, short film, three mini-episodes, and a creator commentary track.
+On October 10, 2025, it was announced that Glitch Productions would be co-producing the series with Iron Circus, and with Olan Rogers joining as development executive.
 The series will have six episodes, each of which is 22 minutes long.
+The series is currently in production.